metadatacenter-attic/biosample-exporter-deprecated/README.md

 This converter does not have inbuilt support for packages.
 Similarly, the CEDAR BioSample submission template does not support them.
 More work remains to correctly deal with packages.

+## Human.1.0 Package

+An definition of the `Human.1.0` package can be found [here](https://www.ncbi.nlm.nih.gov/biosample/docs/packages/Human.1.0/).

+A detailed description the attributes in this package can be found [here](https://www.ncbi.nlm.nih.gov/biosample/docs/packages/Human.1.0/?format=xml).

+An example submission using the `Human.1.0` package can be found [here](https://www.ncbi.nlm.nih.gov/biosample?Db=biosample&Cmd=ShowDetailView&TermToSearch=2911274).

 ## Building and Running